lasnab/multiplayer-tictactoe/README.md

 Given I haven't touched react native in 3 years, I feel proud of my progress so far.
 However, there are always improvements that can be made.
 Here are some that I would implement next in order to make the app more polished -

+- More organized data schema to encapsulate game information in an efficient manner
 - Signout Button
 - Authentication Session (Using Context API or Expo)
 - Game Session (Handling A Case When either user exits game prematurely)